Clean Break (theatre company)

+Clean Break is a women's theatre company based in London, focused on telling the stories of imprisoned women.

+History

-Clean Break is a feminist theatre company started in 1979 by Jenny Hicks and Jackie Holborough, while inmates of HMP Askham Grange.
-They expanded the prison's annual Christmas show into Efemera, a two-hour show about prison life.
+Clean Break was started in 1979 by prisoners at HMP Askham Grange, who expanded the prison's annual Christmas show into Efemera, a two-hour show about prison life.
 It was later performed for a two-night run at York Arts Centre, which made its 21 cast members the first British prisoners to perform onstage outside of a prison.
-Upon their release Hicks and Holborough formed the theatre company, Clean Break in order to tell the hidden stories of women in prison.
+Upon their release, founders Jenny Hicks and Jackie Holboroug formed the theatre company, Clean Break, in order to tell the stories of women in prison.
+Prison reformer and former offender Chris Tchaikovsky wrote the play The Easter Egg for Clean Break, which was produced at the Edinburgh Fringe Festival in 1985.

-The company also organises residencies in women's prisons in the UK, using directors, playwrights and actors to work with inmates to create their own work.
 In 1998 the company moved from its base in Camden to a refurbished building in Kentish Town.